nebius/gosdk/README.md

 ## Resources and Operations

-Nebius communicates via gRPC, with read operations such as `Get` and `List` returning protobuf messages that describe resources.
+Nebius AI Cloud communicates via gRPC, with read operations such as `Get` and `List` returning protobuf messages that describe resources.
 Mutating operations like `Create`, `Update`, and `Delete` return an `Operation` object.

 Operations can be either synchronous or asynchronous.